sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ```
 ### repositoryQuery returns first 1000 results only

 GitHub's [Search API](https://developer.github.com/v3/search/) only returns the first 1000 results.
-Therefore a `repositoryQuery` (other than the three pre-defined options) needs to return a 1000 results or less otherwise Sourcegraph will not synchronize some repositories.
-To workaround this limitation you can split your query into multiple queries, each returning less than a 1000 results.
+Therefore a `repositoryQuery` (other than the three predefined options) needs to return a 1000 results or less otherwise Sourcegraph will not synchronize some repositories.
+To work around this limitation you can split your query into multiple queries, each returning less than a 1000 results.
 For example if your query is `org:Microsoft fork:no` you can adjust your query to:

 ```jsonx
 {